 UHS Physical Therapy hosts several continuing education programs throughout the year at the UHS Orthopedic Center - Vestal location.
 These programs range from 1 to 2 day courses and offer continuing education credit to Physical Therapists, Physical Therapist Assistants, Occupational Therapists and Athletic Trainers.
 Check back for our offerings throughout the year – All are welcome to attend!

 We have implemented mentoring programs for our Physical Therapists, Physical Therapist Assistants and Athletic Trainers.
 At UHS, we want to ensure that all of our new therapists and trainers are successful.
 We utilize seasoned professionals to mentor our new staff with hands on and in person mentoring sessions.
 We also use online continuing education to supplement the mentoring sessions.

 Currently, UHS Physical Therapy collaborates with Cayuga Medical Center to provide the residency curriculum for our employees that desire to do so.
-Ultimately, the therapists that go through this extensive curriculum will be prepared to take the Orthopedic Certified Specialist (OCS) exam offered by the American Board of Physical Therapy Specialists.
-Our goal at UHS Physical Therapy is to elevate the level of care and expertise among our therapists to ensure maximum efficiency.
+The therapists that go through this extensive curriculum will be prepared to take the Orthopedic Certified Specialist (OCS) exam offered by the American Board of Physical Therapy Specialists.
+At UHS Physical Therapy it is our goal to provide opportunities such as the OCS to elevate the level of patient care and expertise of our therapists creating positive impacts across our service delivery.

 Journal Club In-service Series:

-Journal Club forums are held monthly for therapists, sports medicine physicians, athletic trainers and strength coaches.
-These provide a venue for current research to be discussed and for providers to communicate in a collaborative manner about various topics.
+At UHS several multidisciplinary Journal Club forums are held monthly for therapists, sports medicine physicians, athletic trainers, strength coaches and other professionals.
+These forums provide a venue for current research to be discussed and for providers and professionals to communicate in a collaborative manner about various topics to maximize patient care.